What Would Happen If We Got Rid of Daylight Saving Time?

 Fewer auto accidents

 The changing of the clocks has also been associated with an increase in fatal auto accidents, particularly on the Monday following the spring shift.
-It’s theorized that these auto accidents occur because of drivers who are tired from losing the hour of sleep after the spring change.
-If there was no more daylight saving, the number of fatal accidents could be reduced.
+Experts theorize that these auto accidents occur because drivers are tired from losing the hour of sleep after the spring change.
+If there was no more daylight savings, the number of fatal accidents could be reduced.

 One other consideration to keep in mind with DST is how it impacts crime levels.
 Research has found that by extending evening daylight hours, as we do in the spring, crime rates actually go down, with robberies being reduced by 7% from the day before, and overall crime going down by 27% in the additional evening hour of sunlight gained on that day.
-However, another study found that with the hour of daylight lost in the fall, assault rates were up by 3% on the Monday following the time change.
+On the flip side, another study found that with the hour of daylight lost in the fall, assault rates went up by 3% on the Monday following the time change.

 Sources: